Andreas-bersgtedt/FabricCloudODS_Demo/README.md

-In order to test the operational reporting consumption, they now create a [PowerBI Semantic model](https://learn.microsoft.com/en-us/fabric/fundamentals/lakehouse-power-bi-reporting) in direct lake mode.
+To test the operational reporting consumption, create a [PowerBI Semantic model](https://learn.microsoft.com/en-us/fabric/fundamentals/lakehouse-power-bi-reporting) in direct lake mode.

 ![PowerBI Semantic model](/images/image-16.png)

-In the PowerBI Semantic model they now create a few base [measures](https://learn.microsoft.com/en-us/power-bi/transform-model/service-edit-data-models#create-measures) to simulate the sales order dashboard and the data freshness.
+In the PowerBI Semantic model, create a few base [measures](https://learn.microsoft.com/en-us/power-bi/transform-model/service-edit-data-models#create-measures) to simulate the sales order dashboard and the data freshness.

 ![PowerBI Measures](/images/image-17.png)

-He Creates a [PowerBI Dashboard](/Templates/SO%20Dashboard.pbit) that can be used to monitor the sales order transactions over time and to see the data freshness.
+Create a [PowerBI Dashboard](/Templates/SO%20Dashboard.pbit) that can be used to monitor the sales order transactions over time and to see the data freshness.

 ![Power BI SO Dashboard](/images/image-18.png)

-The team also creates a stored procedure using the [GetDataFreshness.sql](/scripts/GetDataFreshness.sql) script in the Analytics endpoint of the POV_Analytics Lakehouse that will be used as a data source for the Query Performance testing.
+Also create a stored procedure using the [GetDataFreshness.sql](/scripts/GetDataFreshness.sql) script in the Analytics endpoint of the POV_Analytics Lakehouse that will be used as a data source for the Query Performance testing.

 ![GetDataFreshness.sql in Fabric](/images/image-19.png)

-Next the team creates a [GraphQL Data API](https://learn.microsoft.com/en-us/fabric/data-engineering/get-started-api-graphql) to test query performance and response for their data API requirement.
+Next, create a [GraphQL Data API](https://learn.microsoft.com/en-us/fabric/data-engineering/get-started-api-graphql) to test query performance and response for your data API requirement.

 ![Create GraphQL Data API](/images/image-20.png)

-They select Fabric data sources with single sign-on (SSO) and the SalesLT.GetDataFreshness stored procedure for the Pov_Analytics Lakehouse.
+Select Fabric data sources with single sign-on (SSO) and the SalesLT.GetDataFreshness stored procedure for the Pov_Analytics Lakehouse.

 ![GraphGL Get Data](/images/image-21.png)

-They are now ready to test performance for the data API, they use the [rest_API_Query.json](/scripts/rest_API_Query.json) script and can clearly see the stored procedure performance.
+You are now ready to test performance for the data API.
+Use the [rest_API_Query.json](/scripts/rest_API_Query.json) script and you can clearly see the stored procedure performance.

 ![QraphQL Query Execution](/images/image-22.png)

 ### The Agentic Experience

-The team pivots to the final requirement to be able to serve a self-service [Fabric Data Agent](https://learn.microsoft.com/en-us/fabric/data-science/how-to-create-data-agent) that can be used for natural language queries and an be extended into [Copilot studio](https://learn.microsoft.com/en-us/microsoft-copilot-studio/fundamentals-what-is-copilot-studio) and extended further using [AI foundry](https://learn.microsoft.com/en-us/azure/ai-foundry/what-is-azure-ai-foundry) to build an in app agentic experience for its customers.
+Next, pivot to the final requirement to be able to serve a self-service [Fabric Data Agent](https://learn.microsoft.com/en-us/fabric/data-science/how-to-create-data-agent) that can be used for natural language queries and can be extended into [Copilot studio](https://learn.microsoft.com/en-us/microsoft-copilot-studio/fundamentals-what-is-copilot-studio) and extended further using [AI foundry](https://learn.microsoft.com/en-us/azure/ai-foundry/what-is-azure-ai-foundry) to build an in app agentic experience for your customers.

-To start off the team creates a Data Agent called SO_Data_Agent.
+To start, create a Data Agent called SO_Data_Agent.

 ![Create Data Agent](/images/image-23.png)

-They Add the Pov_Analytics Lakehouse and select the Customer, Product, SalesOrderDetail and SalesOrderHeader tables.
+Add the Pov_Analytics Lakehouse and select the Customer, Product, SalesOrderDetail and SalesOrderHeader tables.

-They now test the data agent with a simple question:
+Now test the data agent with a simple question:
 ***“What customer has the highest sales amount in the last 24 hours”***

 This successfully identifies “Action Bicycle Specialists” as the customer with the highest sales amount in the last 24 hours.